anton-sedchenko/Layout-3/README.md

 # Layout-3
-Semantic and document structure training
+Practice of working with semantic and document structure